And yes, we’ll live to be much older, thanks / To popular consensus. Weightless, unhinged,

 “Rioting” has been legally defined as a disturbance of the peace by several persons, assembled and acting with common intent in a violent and turbulent manner.
 It’s difficult to see how “rioting” would apply to the indigenous people protecting water.
-While they are a group of several person and they are assembled and they are acting with common intent, their actions have at no point been violent.
-As of yet there has not been a single example of a worker, security guard, or law enforcement officer being attacked by the indigenous people gathered at Standing Rock.
+While they are a group of several people and they are assembled and they are acting with common intent, their actions have at no point been violent.
+As of yet, there has not been a single example of a worker, security guard, or law enforcement officer being attacked by the indigenous people gathered at Standing Rock.

 Multiple, conflicting chaoses and orders can arise in situations with multiple subjectivities.
 This is the situation in the Standing Rock camps.